Road to Eagle

 5. Complete your service project

-- Complete the Project Proposal section of the Eagle Scout Project Workbook.
+- Complete the Project Proposal in the Eagle Scout Project Workbook.
 The project proposal will help you consider all aspects of the project so that it can be developed into a well thought out plan.
 You'll probably need help from your project coach/advisor to complete this section.
+You must obtain signatures on the Project Proposal from the Scoutmaster, the Committee chairperson, and the District Advancement Chair, Mr. Jim Byrd.
+You'll have to make arrangements on your own secure the signatures on the completed form.

 - Complete the Project Plan section of the Eagle Scout Project Workbook.
 The project plan should provide specific details of how the project will be carried out, the costs associated with the project, and what fundraising activities (if any) will be performed.
 You'll probably need help from your project coach/advisor to complete this section.

-- Present the Project Plan to the benefiting organization.
+- Present the Project Plan to the benefiting organization and complete the project.

 - After the project is finished, complete the Project Report section of the Eagle Scout Project Workbook.
 Filling out this section will help you answer any questions about your project during your Eagle Board of Review.